mikeckennedy/jinja_partials/README.md

 Now you see the `render_partial()` method.
 It takes the subpath into the templates folder and any model data passed in as keyword arguments.

-We can finally generate the single video blocks as follows:
+We can finally generate the list of video blocks as follows:

 ```html
 {% for v in videos %}